 VI.
 Certificate(s) of Insurance relating to policies required under this Agreement shall contain the following sets of words:

-“Service Contractor’s insurance policies will be amended to require thirty (30) days-notice of policy cancellation to the Certificate Holder.”
+“Service Contractor’s insurance policies will be amended to provide or be endorsed thirty (30) days-notice of policy cancellation to the Certificate Holder.”

 VII.
 The following should be listed as the Certificate Holder: